Invoice factoring rates

 What is a factoring rate?

-Factoring rates are effectively the amount you are charged by your factoring company for using the facility, similar in many ways to the interest charged by a bank for borrowing.
+Factoring rates are effectively the amount you’re charged, by the factoring company for using the facility.
+These rates are similar to the interest charged by a bank for borrowing.
 Some companies may also refer to this as a factoring fee or a discount fee, but the exact terminology will often vary from company to company.

 - Factoring rate charges usually range from between 0.5-5% and are calculated on a percentage basis of the invoices value.